GuccioGucci/contented/README.md

 // InvalidCoercion { expected: 'object', got: 'hello' }
 ```

-When the path consists of a single key, such a key can be supplied without the need of enclosing it in an array, as in:
+When the path consists of a single key, such a key can be supplied without the need of enclosing it in an array.

 ```typescript
 coerceTo(at('a', string), { a: 'hello' })